UniversityofWarwick/ews_fli1_and_e2f_nar_article/README.md

 *Nucleic Acids Research*
 (to appear soon).

-The statistical analysis employs Bayesian model selection in order to identify the most suitable ODE system for the the regulation of E2F3 target genes among a pool of four candidate mechanistic models.
+The statistical analysis employs Bayesian model selection in order to identify the most suitable ODE system for the regulation of E2F3 target genes among a pool of four candidate mechanistic models.
 From a technical point of view, population MCMC has been used in conjunction with the simplified manifold Metropolis-adjusted Langevin algorithm (SMMALA), see the article for details.
 The population MCMC scheme was run in parallel on a cluster using the MATLAB inteface to MPI.